Gouidas/konnekta-assignment_2_react/README.md

 - **Open/Closed Principle**: Components are designed to be easily extendable for additional functionalities.
 However, modifications in the existing functionality do not necessitate changes in the component's code.
 - **Function Composition**: We have assembled small, purpose-specific functions to build complex functionalities.
 - **Consistency**: Consistent coding style and naming conventions have been maintained across the codebase, ensuring the code is easily readable and understandable.
+- **Efficiency**: We have taken steps to make the application more efficient by reducing the number of network requests.
+We have implemented a simple caching mechanism using the browser's localStorage to store data from network requests.
+This ensures that if the same data is requested again within a 24-hour period, it is fetched from the cache instead of making another network request, thus reducing latency and data consumption.
+This is particularly beneficial for users on slower or metered network connections.

 ## Installation and Running the Project